holoviz/panel/doc/tutorials/serve.md

 Try running `panel serve --help` in a terminal.

 It should look like the below.
-Its not important to understand the details right now.

 ```python
 $ panel serve --help